Positronikal/CarnivoreLE/README.md

-     reconfigured each time finally arriving in it's current form of three separate target repos inside the main repo allowing each target to have it's own .cbp, dependent files, compiler directives, etc. each resulting source file is cleaner and builds result in fewer bugs that only appear for one target system, but difficult to isolate.
+     reconfigured each time finally arriving in it's current form of three separate target repos inside the main repo allowing each target to have it's own .cbp, dependent files, compiler directives, etc. Each resulting source file is cleaner and building results in fewer bugs that may only appear for one target system, but may be difficult to isolate.
-  4. Commits happen only in the main repo which affects all target repos (LIN, MAC, and LIN).
+  4. Commits happen only in the main repo which affects all target repos.
 Pull requests come from the devlop branch only or temporary special branches that may be created from time to time to address specific concerns or bugs.
 The reorganizations that have happened (see #3) have resulted in the commit history being a little wonky.
      Admittedly it's not ideal, however it was much less painful to do it this way, all things considered.
 It's not expected to cause any significant amount of grief in the long run.

-Details:
+Tab Details:

   Code tab = All commits, branches, releases, and contributors.
   Issues tab = Bug reports, feature requests, etc.